Aryzenshi/Portfolio/README.md

 ## 🚀 Features
 - Interactive and responsive design
 - Showcases my projects and achievements
-- Contact form for easy communication
+- Contact options for easy communication
 - Optimized for performance and SEO

 ## 🛠️ Technologies Used